mountainmochi/Data_Science_Portfolio/README.md

 This project predicted the default behavior of credit card clients by analyzing the relationship between independent and dependent variables.
 The goal was to enhance predictive accuracy and understand variable impacts on debt repayment behavior.
 The study thoroughly examined correlations using machine learning methods, including box plots, logistic and probit classifications, ridge, lasso, tree, bagging, random forest, boosting, XG boost, support vector machine, and neural networks.

-After assessing the ML models and their accuracy/error rates, the XG boost model emerged as the most effective choice, achieving the lowest error rate of 0.177.
-This model illuminated significant coefficients and associations related to genders, education levels, age groups, and debt repayment tendencies.
+After evaluating the ML models and their accuracy/error rates, the XG boost model emerged as the most effective choice, achieving the lowest error rate of 0.177.
+This model revealed significant coefficients and associations related to genders, education levels, age groups, and debt repayment tendencies.

 *Programming Language: R*